tobycm/easyeda-wakatime/README.md

 ## Known Issues

-> Update: I recieved access to the updated version and have mitigated *both* of these issues!
-Project detection and editor type detection have been fixed, though you may have to wait until the version is publicly released.

-* **Project Detection Issues on Older EasyEDA Versions:** On EasyEDA Pro versions [prior to 2.2.34.6](https://github.com/easyeda/pro-api-sdk/issues/11#issuecomment-2556131855), the extension might not automatically detect the current project name.
+* **Project Name Detection Issues on Specific EasyEDA Versions:** On certain EasyEDA Pro versions, the extension might not automatically detect the current project name.
 Use **EasyEDA Wakatime > Set Project Details** to manually specify the project name.
-Restarting EasyEDA might also help temporarily.
-* **Editor Type Detection:** Currently, the extension reports the language as "EasyEDA Project" regardless of whether you are working on a schematic or PCB.
-This is also related to the bug specified above.
-Once the new EasyEDA version it has been released, we will support this detection.

 ## Issues